- Robert Howard

 Canadian writer Alice Munro grew up in Wingham, South West Ontario and has written short fiction since 1950.

-Her latest book is Away From Her (2007).
-In 2009 she was the winner of the Man Booker International Prize.
+In 2009 she was the winner of the Man Booker International Prize, and she was awarded the Nobel Prize for Literature in 2013.

 One Alice Munro short story has the power of many novels.